All Episodes

 They always are going to go with Hillary.

-Some of this doesn't make sense to me because look, if if the if the people in panic had started out supporting Trump, then I would understand this panic.
+Some of this doesn't make sense to me because, look, if the people in panic had started out supporting Trump, then I would understand this panic.

 But the people I'm talking about have been predicting what's happening now from the get-go.